rjtwohey/ac-config-vue-sfs/README.md

 ### Updating the `redirectUri` and the `logoutUrl`

-For the `redirectUri` and `logoutUrl`, you will need to also update the allowable schema in the `Info.plist` and `AndroidManifest.xml` files.
+For the `redirectUri` and `logoutUrl`, you will need to also update the allowable schema in the `Info.plist` and `app/build.gradle` files.

 This application uses `msauth` as the protocol.
+Our Azure instance requires `msauth`, so we use that for the other three just to keep the code simple.
 For your own app we suggest using something like `com.your-domain.appname` instead.
-Such a change requires:

-- modifications to the `src/composables/auth-config.ts` file
-- modification to the `Info.plist` and `AndroidManifest.xml` files
-- modifications to the OIDC provider setup to allow the redirect and logout URIs

-All three of the above items needs to match.
+You can change this in your build by changing the `AC_SCHEME` in the `.env` file and running `npm run build` again.

+To use the modified `AC_SCHEME`, go to the Settings page, set the custmizable configuration settings as desired, and press the `Use Customization` button.

 ### Updating the `uiMode`